yangq001/conditional/README.md

 Descriptions are in the R file.

-jointsum.zip: a small package containing the function.
-An example is given in the help document.
+jointsum.zip: the old package containing the function.

+jointsum_0.13.zip: the updated package with revised functions, including the SMI method.